 Cinco De Mayo is only a couple of days away.
 That means yummy Mexican food and Margaritas to celebrate!

-I created this salad as a side dish to go along with tacos and other Mexican favorites but it can easily be served as a light meal.
+I created this salad as a side dish to go along with tacos and other Mexican fare but it can easily be served on it’s own as a light meal.

 The salad, itself, looks like a fiesta in a bowl.
 And is a light and refreshing change from the more traditional beans and rice.